The higher the rating, the more likely it could be contributing to your anxiety symptoms, including hair loss.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for problematic anxiety and its sensations and symptoms, including hair loss anxiety symptoms.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including hair thinning, hair loss, and balding anxiety symptoms.

 2. "Understanding the Stress Response - Harvard Health."
 Harvard Health.
 N.p., n.d.
 Web.
 23 May 2016.